FreeCAD/FreeCAD-documentation/wiki/Path_Slot.md

 #### Usage Notes

--   All slots   *
+-   All slots:
     -   Both the beginning and end of a slot path can be extended or shortened.
 Use the \Extend Path Start\ and \Extend Path End\ properties.
     -   Use the \Layer Mode\ property to cut the slot in \Single-pass\ mode at final depth, or in \Multi-pass\ mode using the available \Step Down\ property.
     -   Toggle the \Reverse Direction\ property to reverse the direction of the cut path.

--   Linear slots   *
+-   Linear slots:
-    -   Currently there is no capability to offset linear slots laterally (parallel to path of travel). ***Example   **** Say you have a tool diameter smaller than the width of the slot area you are clearing.
+    -   Currently there is no capability to offset linear slots laterally (parallel to path of travel). ***Example:*** Say you have a tool diameter smaller than the width of the slot area you are clearing.
 Current behavior of this operation is to create a single slot path down the center of the designated slot, which will result in the slot area not being fully cleared.
 Some users would want the operation to create multiple paths that are offset laterally to clear the entire slot area; this operation is not intended to due so - use the Pocket operation for such clearing.
-    -   Create a custom linear slot using the \Custom Point1\ and \Custom Point2\ properties with no geometry selection. ***Example   **** Initiate a Slot operation in the GUI and click \OK\ to save.
+    -   Create a custom linear slot using the \Custom Point1\ and \Custom Point2\ properties with no geometry selection. ***Example:*** Initiate a Slot operation in the GUI and click \OK\ to save.
 Now locate and edit the \Custom Point1\ and \Custom Point2\ properties in the Data tab of the newly created Slot operation.
 Recompute the operation to update the path.

--   Arc/Circular slots   *
+-   Arc/Circular slots:
     -   Creating arc/circular slots
         1. You will need to select one bottom arc of the slot.
 This will produce a path directly on the arc edge you selected.
         2. You will then need to edit the \Extend Radius\ property in the Data tab of the operation.
 Using the expression editor, set it to either \OpToolDiameter / 2.0\ or the negative version \OpToolDiameter / -2.0\ as needed, depending on whether you selected the inside or outside arc of the slot.